Homer Glen, Illinois

 Homer Glen is a village in Will County, Illinois, United States, with a small portion in Cook County.
 As of the 2020 census, its population was 24,543.
-It is located 32 mi southwest of downtown Chicago.
+It is located 32 mi southwest of downtown Chicago, IL.

 History

 The area that is now Homer Glen was formerly known as Goodings Grove.

 The current village was incorporated on April 17, 2001.

 Demographics

 Homer Glen first appeared as a village in the 2010 United States census.